Rich-Harris/svelte-workshop/content/02-what-is-svelte.md

 * Your apps will be easier to write, because we have more control over the authoring experience.
 We don't have the same constraints other people do

 In particular, Svelte allows you to [write less code](https://svelte.dev/blog/write-less-code), which means fewer bugs and more time spent outdoors.

+Beyond that, Svelte aims to make your life easier by providing answers to questions that almost every app will raise at some point, and which often involve finding and adding extra libraries:

+* How do we manage cross-component state?
+* How do we add motion and element transitions?
+* How do we handle user input via form elements?
+* How do we add CSS to our components without polluting the global scope?

 ## Who makes it?